GaetanRole/symfony-lts-docker-starter/README.md

 $ make install
 ```

-You can edit the new `docker-compose.override.yml` and `app/symfony/.env.local` with your own configuration for DB,
+You can edit the new `docker-compose.override.yml` and `app/symfony/.env.local` with **your own configuration for DB,
-Docker ports and PHPStorm configuration.
+Docker ports and PHPStorm configuration**.

 > Keep in mind that you can use both Makefiles, especially the one specific to Symfony directory `make symfony:"rule"` and independent from Docker.